phamduchongan93/Profile/ll_CC/pages/documentation/tips-and-tips/troubleshoot-hardware.md

 										External Reference Designator: Not Specified
 										External Connector Type: None
 ```

-# Accessing /proc directory to find info of the hardware
+# Access `/proc` directory to find info of the hardware

 As the "linux man" on youtube channel, he pointed the method of /proc directory to find out your hardware info.
 - Find block device interface. `less /proc/scsi/scsi`